 Jury finds Rittenhouse not guilty in Kenosha shootings

-Rittenhouse, 18, began to choke up, fell to the floor and then hugged one of his attorneys upon hearing the verdict.
+Rittenhouse, 18, began to choke up, fell forward toward the defense table and then hugged one of his attorneys as he heard a court clerk recite “not guilty” five times.
+His mother, seated nearby on a courtroom bench, gasped in delight, cried and hugged others around her.

+Rittenhouse, a former police youth cadet, said he went to Kenosha to protect property from rioters.
+He is white, as were those he shot.

-The anonymous jury, which appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.
+The anonymous jury, whose racial makeup was not disclosed by the court but appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.

 As he dismissed the jurors who sat in judgment in the politically combustible case, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.